Scope of Variables in Java

 The scope of variables in Java is a location (or region) of the program where the variable is visible to a program and can be accessible.

-In other words, the variable scope is the location from which we can access its value.
-The scope of variables determines its accessibility for other parts of the program.
+In other words, the variable scope defines the area of the program where you can access or modify its value.
+The scope of variables determines its accessibility to other parts of the program.

 Java allows declaring variables within any block.
 A block defines a scope that starts with an opening curly brace and ends with a closing curly brace.